 Annex P – Staff exclusion from work

 Should doubt exist regarding the exclusion period, advice from the occupational health (OH) department must be sought.
-Occupational health can be contacted on [insert phone number].
+Occupational health can be contacted on -1372 205760 Monday to Friday 9.30am – 4pm.
+Out of hours, weekends and bank holidays – Accident and Emergency Department

 -----------